This week in Mizzou recruiting: Kobe Brown, Cam’Ron Fletcher, Caleb Love and 2021 names

 Carr had a crazy dunk against Bradley Beal Elite and is pretty efficient around the rim.
 For my sake, Carr is a great interview and had some interesting comments I thought I’d pass on.
 He said he hasn’t ruled out playing college basketball and said Purdue and Missouri are the main schools he’s considering.

-Mann said his father has not sold him once at playing for MU and is letting Martin and fellow assistant Chris Hollender take care of that.
+Carr said his father has not sold him once at playing for MU and is letting Martin and fellow assistant Chris Hollender take care of that.

 “He wants nothing to do with it,” Carr told me of Mann’s involvement.
 “He wants me to develop my own opinion.”